grid reference TM 136 382

 Local licensing authority for Tattingstone is Babergh

-This distinctive two bar pub is located close to the reservoir on a former main road which is now just a cul-de-sac and is a popular start/ending point for walks.
-A separate restaurant area is accessed from main bar and the toilets are still located outside in the car-park.
+This distinctive two bar pub is located close to the reservoir on a former main road which is now just a cul-de-sac, and is a popular start/ending point for walks.
+A separate restaurant area is accessed from the main bar and the toilets are still located outside in the car-park.

 The statue of a white horse (Grade II Listed, as is the pub) located just outside this pub once stood outside the Great White Horse Hotel in Ipswich.
-It was badly damaged in the gales of early 2008 and was restored in August.
+It was badly damaged in the gales of early 2008 and was restored in August of that year.

 The building dates from the 17th century, possibly earlier.